chys87/toolchain/hacktoolchain/README.md

     jae .L1
 ```

-However, there are actually a small number of real optimizations, such as resolving repeated jumps and converting `and $255, %reg` to `movzx`.
+However, there are actually a small number of real optimizations, such as resolving repeated jumps and converting `and $255, %reg` to `movzx` when FLAGS are not used.